InfuseAI/piperider/static_report/README.md

 >
 > Generated **single report** and **comparison report** will place into [piperider_cli/data/report](https://github.com/InfuseAI/piperider/tree/main/piperider_cli/data/report).

-You can use npm running build scripts, or use below `make` commands.
+You can use npm scripts, or use `make` commands.

 ### Single Report